abdulmalik-devs/terraform-ec2-asg-alb-ci-cd/README.md

 ## Variables

-The following variables can be defined in your `Github Secrets` file:
+Createt The following variables in your `Github Secrets` file:

 | Variable   | Description                                      | Type   |
 | ---------- | ------------------------------------------------ | ------ |